ans12256-QUICK-REFERENCE/Quick-Reference/README.md

 ## Correcting .gitignore mistakes
 Check the list of files currently being tracked:
-`git ls-tree --name-only HEAD` if files ARE listed, but should not, remove files(make a copy someplace), got through git add, commit, push to get a clean status, make sure .gitignore syntax is correct, put files back in, run git status to make sure files are not being added (.gitignore is working), proceed from there
+`git ls-tree --name-only HEAD` if files ARE listed, but should not, remove files(make a copy someplace), got through git add, commit, push to get a clean status, make sure .gitignore syntax is correct, put files back in, run git status to make sure files are not being added (.gitignore is working), proceed from there.
+If on the other hand you just used `git add .` and are not sure `.gitignore` is working correctly, perform a quick check by `git status`, and if unwanted files were added, remove 'em from cached by `git rm -r --cached KERAS_data/**` where all files in `KERAS_data` are to be ignored.
+Confirm removal by running `git status`.
+In this case correct `.gitignore` syntax is `KERAS_data/` to ignore all files in all subdirectories of `KERAS_data`.

 ## Huge files headache
 [Ref.1 stackoverflow.com](https://stackoverflow.com/questions/33360043/git-error-need-to-remove-large-file)
 ```